alimanfoo/alimanfoo.github.io/_posts/2015-09-15-introducing-scikit-allel.md

 ## Further reading

 I will leave it there for now, but check out the [scikit-allel docs](http://scikit-allel.readthedocs.org/en/latest/index.html) for more information.
 There is a section on [data structures](http://scikit-allel.readthedocs.org/en/latest/model.html), which includes both contiguous in-memory and compressed data structures for dealing with very large arrays (made possible thanks to [bcolz](http://bcolz.blosc.org/)).
-The [statistics](http://scikit-allel.readthedocs.org/en/latest/stats.html) section has various functions for computing diversity, Fst, LD, running PCA, and doing admixture tests.
-And the [plotting](http://scikit-allel.readthedocs.org/en/latest/plot.html) section has a couple of useful plotting functions.
+There is also a [statistics](http://scikit-allel.readthedocs.org/en/latest/stats.html) section with various functions for computing diversity, Fst, LD, running PCA, and doing admixture tests, as well as a few useful plotting functions.

 It is just a beginning, but hopefully a step in a good direction.

+{% highlight python %}
+import os; print(os.environ['docker_image'])
+{% endhighlight %}

+    cggh/biipy:v1.1.0